NathanWycoff/prox_alasso/README.txt

 An analogue to Figure 8 but with synthetic data may be created by running the script "hcr_parrun.sh".
 Make sure you :
 1) Have installed gnu-parallel (maybe via "sudo apt install parallel").
-2) Have given "parrun.sh" execution permission (maybe via "chmod +x parrun.sh").
+2) Have given "hcr_parrun.sh" execution permission (maybe via "chmod +x parrun.sh").
 3) Are executing the script from the root directory of this respository.
 4) Have your virtual environment activated.